 Difference between MySQL and SQLite

-MySQL is an open-source relational database management system(RDBMS) based on Structured Query Language (SQL).
-It is developed and managed by oracle corporation and initially released on 23 may, 1995.
+1. MySQL : MySQL is an open-source relational database management system(RDBMS) based on Structured Query Language (SQL).
+It is currently developed and managed by Oracle Corporation, since acquisition by Sun Microsystems on 27 January 2010, which had itself acquired MySQL in 2008.
+It was initially released internally on 23 may 1995 by David Axmark, Allan Larsson and Michael “Monty” Widenius of MySQL AB from Sweden, though development for personal use by Widenius and Axmark began in 1994.
+Since acquisition of Sun by Oracle, the original developers left MySQL to work on a fork known as MariaDB.
 It is widely being used in many small and large scale industrial applications and capable of handling a large volume of data.

 Difference between MySQL and SQLite: